cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 ### Charging

 Once membership status was confirmed or created, then the circulation librarian employed a system to **charge** books to the borrower.
-Several systems had been employed up through the late 1920s, including the **ledger system**, the **dummy system**, the **temporary slip system**, the **permanent slip or card system**, the **Browne system**, and eventually the [Newark charging system][newark] (see [Flexner, 1927, pp. 73-82 for details][flexner1927]).
+Different systems had been employed up through the late 1920s, including the **ledger system**, the **dummy system**, the **temporary slip system**, the **permanent slip or card system**, the **Browne system**, and eventually the [Newark charging system][newark] (see [Flexner, 1927, pp. 73-82 for details][flexner1927]).
 Assuming the librarian in the 1930s used the Newark system,